Diamond Sunrise

 The High Council (strategic governance and constitutional authority)

-• Presided over by the [XIV], or in their absence, the most senior Level 8 member
+• Presided over by the [XIV], or in their absence, the most senior Level 8 member, or in their absence, the senior-most seated member by advancement date.

-• Decision method: Simple majority unless otherwise specified; constitutional matters require 2/3
+• Decision method: Simple majority of seated voting members present at quorum, unless otherwise specified.
+Constitutional matters require 2/3 of all seated voting members.

 • Advancement decisions for Level 4 and above